InfiniteLoops87/Custom-Text-Selection-Handles/README.md

 ## Disadvantages & Considerations

+> [!WARNING]
-> [!WARNING]: Reflection involves accessing private fields, which may break in future Android versions. >
+> Reflection involves accessing private fields, which may break in future Android versions.

+> [!WARNING]
-> [!WARNING]: Some devices may not support this modification, leading to compatibility issues. >
+> Some devices may not support this modification, leading to compatibility issues.

+> [!WARNING]
-> [!WARNING]: Reflection is slower compared to direct API usage and may impact performance. >
+> Reflection is slower compared to direct API usage and may impact performance.

+> [!WARNING]
-> [!WARNING]: Google discourages modifying private fields via reflection, limiting official support.
+> Google discourages modifying private fields via reflection, limiting official support.

 ---